In this Article:

 What Is And Should You Be Concerned About “Printing”

-“Printing” is how much your firearm deforms your clothing, normally in the shape of the firearm.
+“Printing” is how much your firearm causes visible bulges or outlines under your clothing, typically resembling the shape of the gun.

 It just kind of depends.

-But that doesn’t mean you should ignore it either.
-The least amount of printing possible is always better.
+However, this doesn’t mean you should completely disregard it either.
+Minimizing printing as much as possible is always preferable.

 Is “Printing” Illegal?

-When reaching down or up, your shirt can often move and expose your weapon.
-For the vast, vast majority of places — this isn’t illegal.
-The worst that can happen is you get a surprised look from someone.
-Or in a more gun-friendly area, a high five.
+When reaching up or down, it’s common for your shirt to shift and inadvertently expose your weapon.
+In the vast majority of places, this isn’t illegal; at most, you might receive a surprised look from someone passing by.
+In more gun-friendly areas, you might even get a positive reaction like a high five.

 Modifying Your Concealed Carry Gun

-This is a hotly contested topic in the CCW community.
-I fall into one camp but I’ll also tell you why I could be wrong.
-I want you to have the whole picture.
+This is a contentious issue within the CCW community.
+I align with one perspective, but I’ll also present why I could be mistaken.
+It’s important to consider all sides.

 First, check that it is legal for you to do so.
-Either read your laws or check with your permit issuing authority.
-While it might be legal on a state or city level, not all issuing authorities will allow it.
+Review local laws or consult with your permit issuing authority.
+Even if it’s permissible on a state or city level, not all issuing authorities may approve of it.

 Assuming it is legal where you live, should you do it?
 Two huge reasons why some CCW trainers advise against modifying your carry gun is because it can be less reliable and modifications might be used against you in court if you had to use your gun.